okuramasafumi/alba/README.md

 Currently, Alba doesn't support caching, primarily due to the behavior of `ActiveRecord::Relation`'s cache.
 See [the issue](https://github.com/rails/rails/issues/41784).

-## Comparison

-Alba is faster than alternatives.
-For a performance benchmark, see https://gist.github.com/okuramasafumi/4e375525bd3a28e4ca812d2a3b3e5829.

 ## Rails

 When you use Alba in Rails, you can create an initializer file with the line below for compatibility with Rails JSON encoder.